logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/picture-checks/importing-external-image-sources/importing-additional-baseline-images.md

 ---
 title: "Importing additional baseline images from external files"
-linktitle: "Importing additional baseline images from external files"
+linktitle: "Importing additional baseline images"
 description: "To import additional baseline images into an existing picture check, do the following: In the TestArchitect explorer tree , select a picture check to which you'd like to import additional baseline ..."
 weight: 2
 aliases: